JCReed26/AI-Knowledge/README.md

 - Google Cloud Professional Machine Learning Engineer Certificate (Planned)
 - The Construct Robotics Developer Path (Planned)

+Goal: Work on AI/ML in Robotics.
+Start from AI Engineer learn a deep understanding of Machine Learning then learn how to work with robotics and utilize machine learning wihtin robotics.

 ### Repo Structure
 - [**Advent-Of-Agents**](/Advent-Of-Agents/): the 25 days of agents by google to learn agentic ai through the ADK framework
 - [**Cert-GCloud-MLE**](/Cert-GCloud-MLE/): Google Skills Machine Learning Engineer Path and Certification Exam plus Certificate